AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 With these Stock Status relationships in mind, note the following:

-- When you change the **Stock Status** of the configurable product as `Out of Stock` and click **Save**, it is **_not controlled_** by the stock statuses of its child products.
+- When you change the **[!UICONTROL Stock Status]** of the configurable product as `Out of Stock` and click **[!UICONTROL Save]**, it is **_not controlled_** by the stock statuses of its child products.
 It is always displayed as `Out of Stock` in the Admin and on the storefront.

-- When you set the **Stock Status** of the configurable product as `In Stock` and click **Save**, it is  **_controlled_** by the stock statuses of its child products, which is reflected in the Admin and on the storefront.
+- When you set the **[!UICONTROL Stock Status]** of the configurable product as `In Stock` and click **[!UICONTROL Save]**, it is  **_controlled_** by the stock statuses of its child products, which is reflected in the Admin and on the storefront.

 ## Things to remember

 - A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch and text swatch input types.
 Each option is a separate, simple product.

-- Stock Status for a Configurable Product is a semi-manually controlled setting.
-This is different from the Stock Status of the Simple Product, where it is a direct representation of the product availability.
-In the case of a Configurable Product, the Stock Status is a part of a multi-criteria stock status calculation.
-When child products are sold out or come back in stock, it does not automatically change the Stock Status for the parent Configurable Product.
+- [Stock Status](../inventory-management/sources-stocks.md) for a configurable product is a semi-manually controlled setting.
+This is different from the stock status of the simple product, where it is a direct representation of the product availability.
+In the case of a configurable product, the stock status is a part of a multi-criteria stock status calculation.
+When child products are sold out or come back in stock, it does not automatically change the stock status for the parent configurable product.

 - Configurable child products can be simple or virtual products **without custom options**.
-To make custom child products virtual, you must select _Тhis item has no weight_ in the _Weight_ setting for each of them.
+To make custom child products virtual, you must select `Тhis item has no weight` for the **[!UICONTROL Weight]** setting for each of them.

 - The attributes that are used for product variations must have a global scope and the customer must be required to choose a value.
 The product variation attributes must be included in the attribute set that is used as a template for the configurable product.

-- The attribute set that is used as a template for a configurable product must include the attribute(s) that contain the values that are needed for each product variation.
+- The attribute set that is used as a template for a configurable product must include the attributes that contain the values that are needed for each product variation.

 - The thumbnail image in the shopping cart can be set to display the image from the configurable product record or from the product variation.

-- Swatch attributes can be configured to not display corresponding simple product images when the swatch is selected by setting the "Update Product Preview Image" option value to "No" at the attribute edit page in the admin.
+- [Swatch attributes](swatches.md#create-swatches-for-products) can be configured to not display corresponding simple product images when the swatch is selected by setting the **[!UICONTROL Update Product Preview Image]** option value to `No` at the attribute edit page in the Admin.

 - The theme controls how the Image Gallery behaves when a user switches between product configurations.
-The default behavior for the Blank theme is to override the parent configurable product images with the selected product variation.
+The default behavior for the _Blank_ theme is to override the parent configurable product images with the selected product variation.
 For the Luma theme, the default behavior is to prepend the selected product variation images to the parent configurable product images.